Composite vs. Asphalt Shingles: Which Roof Makes Sense for Your Missouri Home?

 Can any roofer install composite shingles?

-While most experienced roofers can work with composite materials, manufacturer-specific training is important.
-Composite shingles have different installation requirements than asphalt, including different fastener patterns, flashing details, and ventilation specifications.
-We recommend using a contractor experienced with the specific composite brand you choose.
+Most experienced roofers can install composites, but manufacturer-specific training matters.
+Composites have different fastener patterns, flashing details, and ventilation specs compared to asphalt.
+Choose a contractor experienced with the specific brand you select.

 Are composite shingles heavier than asphalt?

-No. Composite shingles are generally lighter than asphalt (1.5 to 3 lbs per square foot vs. 2 to 4 lbs for asphalt).
-They are significantly lighter than the natural slate or cedar they mimic, which means most existing roof structures can support them without modification.
+No. Composites typically weigh 1.5–3 lbs per square foot versus 2–4 lbs for asphalt.
+They are also far lighter than the natural slate or cedar they mimic, so most existing roof structures support them without modification.

-What brands of composite shingles does CoMo Premium Exteriors install?
+What composite shingle brands does CoMo Premium Exteriors install?

-We work with several composite and synthetic shingle manufacturers including DaVinci Roofscapes and CertainTeed’s synthetic product lines.
-During your free estimate, we will discuss which brands and styles best fit your home’s architecture and your budget.
+We work with DaVinci Roofscapes, CertainTeed synthetic lines, and other leading manufacturers.
+During your free estimate, we walk through which brands and profiles fit your home’s style and budget.